Randommood/thoughtstradamus/README.md

 * Frontend-less - In 2017 front-ends are too complicated, we don't need a front-end
 * Cloud Bleaching - In 2017 sanitize your data before your cloud provider is sold off
 * Stack-less Engineer - In 2017 your engineers won't need a stack
-* Golixr - In 2017 Golang with have a language overlay like Elixir to Erlang
+* Golixr - In 2017 Golang will have a language overlay like Elixir to Erlang